 You can book Dubrovnik Old Town Walking Tour here.

-Tip: If you purchase a Dubrovnik Card (190 HRK), you get free entrance to museums, city walls and public transport.
+Tip: If you purchase a Dubrovnik Card (250 KN), you get free entrance to museums, city walls and public transport.
 You can purchase it at the Tourist Information Office at the Pile Gate.
-If you are only going to walk city walls and don’t plan to visit museums or use public transport it’s not worth buying it.
+If you are only want to walk city walls and don’t plan to visit museums or use public transport it’s not worth buying it.

 3. Game Of Thrones Tour